The Source of Islam

 God accomplished everything for Abraham in exactly the time He said.

 We need to understand that since God is in charge of everything (even how long and how much Satan can operate), He is also in charge of time.
 It is not only His time for religious things or prayers… everything runs on His time: the rain, the good, the evil, the beginning and the end.
-Our job is to cultivate an appreciation for His timetable and develop patience.
+Our task is to cultivate an appreciation for His timetable and develop patience.

 God always knows how long things will take and how long we have.
 He never forgets the time, He is never late, He never wastes time, He is always aware of the time you have left.
-We will become much less stressed if we realize that the world operates on His time, not ours.
+We will become much less stressed if we realize that the world operates on His time, not our own.